Cloud Computing

 gpasswd -a user sshusers

-Replace user above with the username you created in the beginning of this section.
+Replace user above with the username you created at the beginning of this section.
 We're creating a new group called sshusers and adding user to that group.
 Only users added to this group will be allowed SSH access.

 cd /etc/ssh